tildeman/2048/README.md

 # 2048
-Choose the py file from the latest build.
+Choose the latest exe build(currently 1-11-mloop) to run.